GDPR Privacy Notice

 We may make changes to this Privacy Notice from time to time.

 To ensure that you are always aware of how we use your personal information we will update this Privacy Notice from time to time to reflect any changes to our use of your personal information.
 We may also make changes as required to comply with changes in applicable law or regulatory requirements.
-We will notify you by e-mail of any significant changes.
-However, we encourage you to review this Privacy Notice periodically to be informed of how we use your personal information.
+We encourage you to review this Privacy Notice periodically to be informed of how we use your personal information.

 How to Access Your Information and Your Other Rights?